Marion Cotillard: In the media

-In 2014, she was described as "the great silent film actress of our time" by British film critic Robbie Collin from The Daily Telegraph, for her ability to show emotions only with her eyes and facial expressions, although she has never appeared in a silent film, and was named "The Most Bankable French Actress of the 21st Century", her films accumulating more than 37 million ticket sales in France from 2001 to 2014.
+In 2014, she was described as "the great silent film actress of our time" by British film critic Robbie Collin from The Daily Telegraph, for her ability to show emotions only with her eyes and facial expressions, although she has never appeared in a silent film, and was named "The Most Bankable French Actress of the 21st Century" for her films having accumulated more than 37 million ticket sales in France from 2001 to 2014.
 She ranked No. 18 on British GQ magazine's list of "The World's 20 Coolest Women" in 2014, and was chosen as one of the 'Best Film Femme Fatales' by Harper's Bazaar in 2014, for her performance as Mal in Inception.

 In April 2016, Vox.com analysed the actresses who have starred in the best reviewed films ranked by average Metacritic rating, and Cotillard was No. 3 with an average score of 68.
 Cotillard ranked second on Google's "Most Searched Actresses of 2016".

 In 2017, she was featured on the official poster of the 42nd César Awards in a still from the 2013 film Blood Ties.

 The ivory Jean Paul Gaultier gown Cotillard wore at the 80th Academy Awards on 24 February 2008 is regarded as one of the greatest Oscar dresses of all time.

 In 2020, Vogue ranked Cotillard number fourteen of "The most beautiful French actresses of all time".

-In mid-october 2021, a new book Le traître et le néant (English: The traitor and the nether) by two journalists from Le Monde, Gérard Davet and Fabrice Lhomme came out nation-wide in France.
-Few days later, countless French national newspapers and medias have reported that French President Emmanuel Macron had declared "She pisses me off, Cotillard" (French: Elle me fait chier, Cotillard) as claimed in this book.
+In October 2021, a book entitled Le traître et le néant (English: The traitor and the nether) by two journalists from Le Monde, Gérard Davet and Fabrice Lhomme, was published in France.
+The book claimed that French president Emmanuel Macron had declared: "She pisses me off, Cotillard" (French: Elle me fait chier, Cotillard).
 Jean-Marc Dumontet is cited as eye-witness.
-This statement was in response to Cotillard's 2018 criticisms of his policies especially environmental ones, when she stated in Le Parisien : "My faith in politics has been really undermined.
-He's making promises to have a good image and behind [our backs] does not keeping them at all.
+This statement was in response to Cotillard's 2018 criticism of Macron's politics, especially environmental ones, when she stated in Le Parisien: "My faith in politics has been really undermined.
+He's making promises to have a good image and then behind [our backs] not keeping them at all.
 I find that unbearable."